Compulsed/dale-ecs-deployment/express/README.md

 Steps:
 1. Deploy CDK stack from Github (static image)
-2. Build image
+2. Build image, push to ecr ✅
+3. Only do the above on a release tag (generated on merge to main?)